Cutoff for random walk on random graphs with a community structure: Coupling

 For $\alpha\lesssim \frac{1}{\log n}$ in the case of the $m$-communities model and for $\alpha \asymp \frac{1}{\log n}$ in the case of the $2$-communities model, we will show using the spectral profile technique that with high probability $t_{\mathrm{mix}}\lesssim \frac{1}{\alpha}$ and then Proposition \ref{prop:TRel} completes the proof in this case, as by \cite[Theorem 12.5] {MixingBook} $t_{\text{mix}}(\varepsilon)\ge (t_{\text{rel}}-1)\log\left(\frac{1}{2\varepsilon}\right)$ and as there can be no cutoff when $t_{\text{mix}}\asymp t_{\text{rel}}$ \cite[Proposition 18.4] {MixingBook}.
 We will condition on the graph $G_n$ and similarly as before define where $M>0$ will be determined later and $\pi_*=\min_{x\in G_n}\pi(x).$ Notice that for any starting state $x$ using first the \Poincare inequality and the spectral profile bounds \cite[Theorem 1.1]{SpectralProfilePaper} we have

 By Proposition \ref{prop:TRel} with high probability $t_{\text{rel}}(G_n)\lesssim \frac{1}{\alpha}$.
-Also using Lemma~\ref{lemma:SpectralProfileSmallSets} there exists a constant~$\hat{c}$ so that with high probability $\Lambda_{G_n}(\delta)\lesssim 1$ for $\delta\le \hat{c},$ and hence $s(G_n)\lesssim \log(n)$ holds for $M\ge \frac{4}{\hat{c}}$.
-Choosing any constant $M\ge \frac{4}{\hat{c}}$ gives that with high probability $t_{\text{mix}}(\varepsilon)\lesssim \frac{1}{\alpha}+\log(n)$ which completes the proof of the upper bound in both cases.
+Also using Lemma~\ref{lemma:SpectralProfileSmallSets} there exists a constant~$\hat{c}$ so that with high probability $\Lambda_{G_n}(\delta)\gtrsim 1$ for $\delta\le \hat{c},$ and hence $s(G_n)\lesssim \log n$ holds for $M\ge \frac{4}{\hat{c}}$.
+Choosing any constant $M\ge \frac{4}{\hat{c}}$ gives that with high probability $t_{\text{mix}}(\varepsilon)\lesssim \frac{1}{\alpha}+\log n$ which completes the proof of the upper bound in both cases.

 Before giving the proof of Theorem~\ref{thrm:Cutoff} in the case when $\alpha\ll \frac{1}{\log n}$, we give a short argument that shows that in this regime there is no cutoff with high probability.
-Indeed, by Proposition~\ref{prop:TRel} the relaxation time is lower bounded by $1/\alpha$ with high probability.
+Indeed, as in the proof of Proposition~\ref{prop:TRel} for $\alpha\gtrsim 1/\log n$, we see that the relaxation time is lower bounded by $1/\alpha$ with high probability, as this follows directly from Cheeger's inequality.
 Moreover, in exactly the same way as in the proof above in the case when $\alpha\asymp 1/\log n$ we get that with high probability

 Thus using also that $t_{\rm mix}(\varepsilon) \gtrsim t_{\rm rel},$ the assumption that $\alpha \ll 1/\log n$ and that $t_{\rm rel} \gtrsim 1/\alpha$ ,we conclude that $t_{\rm mix}(\varepsilon)\asymp t_{\rm rel}$.
 This implies that there is no cutoff with high probability, but since it does not determine the order of $t_{\rm mix}(\varepsilon)$ we do this in the proof below.